blbadger/blbadger.github.io/memory-models.md

 Curiously, on the right we see that there is actually a small *increase* in per-step loss for a transformer memory model if it is given the mixer embedding compared to a model with no memory at all.
 As we have seen in the text compression work that even trainable encoders are much more efficiently trainable if their architecture matches that of the decoder (meaning that we pair mixer encoders with mixer decoders and transformer encoders with transformer decoders), it may be wondered if a similar phenomenon is occuring here such that the transformer decoder is unable to make use of the information present in the mixer's embedding.

-### Autoencoders and memory models don't learn trivial encodings
+### Autoencoders and memory models do not learn trivial encodings

 Thus far we have seen curiously diverging training efficiencies with architectural changes for the case where the encoder's embedding is as large or larger than the context window, versus the case where an encoder's embedding is significantly smaller than the context window.
 For example, consider the widely different effect of using more mixer heads or a $k>1$ convolution for large embeddings (where this leads to much more efficient training) compared to small embeddings (where it leads to a decrease in training efficiency).
 Another example is the sharp drop in efficiency in both autoencoders and memory models as one decreases the encoder embedding size past the $n_{ctx}$ boundary.